 Education and Tech Blogs

-Started as a technology and learning magazine in prints.
-Right now, it has taken publication into new heights, providing an all-in-resource for school administrators, teachers, as well as students.
+This site started as a technology and learning magazine in prints, but now has taken publication to new heights!
+Providing an all-in-resource for school administrators, teachers, and students.
 It allows them to manage, educate, and learn using the website’s cutting-edge information.

 Contact: Kevin Hogan, Author

-To inspire today’s educators – this is what Lucy Gray designed her blog for.
+Lucy Gray designed her blog to inspire today’s educators.
 Here, she shares not only ideas and resources, but also downloadable PDFs and multiple useful links for the savvy teacher.
 Plus, you’ll get easy access to her YouTube workshop by joining in!

 Contact: Lucy Gray

-Blog lets you in to a wide selection of useful education-related information, ranging from Math tools, Social Studies and Sciences, reading and writing, educational technology, to fresh teaching strategies.
-You’d also get instant updates on the latest events and workshops for professional advancement.
+This blog provides you with a wide selection of useful education-related information, ranging from Math tools, Social Studies and Sciences, reading, writing, educational technology, and new teaching strategies.
+You will also get instant updates on the latest events and workshops for professional advancement.

 Contact: Monica Burns

-To create education opportunities based on how it can and should be – this is Kelly Tenkely’s purpose in creating this edutech weblog.
-Apart from updates on her everyday journey as a teacher, she also lets readers to take part in tips on integrating technology in the classroom for more effective education.
+Kelly Tenkely’s purpose of creating this edutech weblog is to create education opportunities based on how it can and should be.
+In addition to updates on her everyday journey as a teacher, she also lets readers to take part in tips on integrating technology in the classroom for more effective education.

 Contact: Kelly Tenkely, Author

-Blog of a high school math teacher, who is also a techie and a learning addict.
-Author is passionate about making lessons feel like play.
-Grab practical hints on using technology, making creative project ideas, and how to transform monotonous lessons into dynamic and fun-filled discussions.
+This high school math teachers blog is perfect for techie and learning addicts like himself.
+The Author is passionate about making lessons feel like play.
+Learn about tips on using technology, making creative project ideas, and how to transform monotonous lessons into dynamic and fun-filled discussions.

 Contact: Stacey Roshan

-A blog owned by a commerce and information technology teacher, aiming to make immersion of technology happen in classrooms all over the world.
-Her blog highlights her recent collaborations in the ed industry, newest projects, guest blog posts, along with the latest presentations she participated with.
+A blog owned by a commerce and information technology teacher that aims to implement technology in classrooms all over the world.
+Her blog highlights her recent collaborations in the ed industry, newest projects, guest blog posts, as well as the latest presentations she has participated with.

 Contact: Anne Mirtschin, Author

-Blog targets to help schools and teachers alike, especially those who are new to educational technology.
-It covers educational website and app tutorials, lesson ideas using effective EdTech, setting up and using class management technology, setting up a ‘bring your own device’ scheme, and tons of other useful stuff.
+This blog targets schools and teachers who are new to educational technology.
+Various topics are covered such as educational website/app tutorials, EdTech lesson ideas, class management technology, and tons of other useful tools.

 Contact: Neil Jarrett, Author

 An incredible resource for updates on educational technology news and reviews.
-This teacher website also contains a full load of ingenious lesson plans and strategies for incorporating technology in everyday classrooms, helping teachers to easily incorporate technology to the curriculum.
+This teacher website also contains a full load of ingenious lesson plans/strategies for incorporating technology in everyday classrooms and helping teachers to easily incorporate technology into the curriculum.